ku-sldg/plih/_simple/3-Adding-Booleans.md

 While `True` and `False` are values in Haskell, `(Boolean True)` and `(Boolean False)` are values in our language.

 Next we will add unary and binary operations over Boolean values.
-These operations are no different than the binary and unary operations over integers:
+These operations are no different than binary and unary operations over integers:

 ```haskell
   And :: ABE -> ABE -> ABE